ipython/ipyparallel/docs/source/intro.rst

 To use IPython for parallel computing, you need to start one instance of the controller and one or more instances of the engine.
-Initially, it is best to simply start a controller and engines on a single host using the :command:`ipcluster` command.
+Initially, it is best to start a controller and engines on a single host using the :command:`ipcluster` command.
 To start a controller and 4 engines on your local machine::